 Relocation to Canberra

-As a member of our graduate team you will be expected to relocate to Canberra, where our central office is located.
+As a graduate in Finance, you will be expected to relocate to Canberra, where our central office is located.

 What we are looking for